Mohsin Naqvi: Personal life

-Naqvi married Warda Ashraf, the daughter of Ashraf Marth, the brother-in-law of Pervaiz Elahi, himself a former Chief Minister of Punjab.
-Ashraf Marth was the SSP Gujranwala before being assassinated by Lashkar-e-Jhangvi militants in 1997.
+Naqvi married Warda Ashraf, who comes from Punjab's prominent political family.
+They have a son and three daughters.
+They are prominent member of Pakistan’s sizeable Shia minority.
+She is the daughter of the late Senior Superintendent of the Punjab Police in Gujranwala, who was assassinated in 1997 by a Takfiri anti-Shia militants.
+In May 1997, Marth was gunned down because he was making progress in his investigation into the murder of Agha-e Rahimi, Iran’s Cultural Attache in Multan.
+Marth was the brother-in-law of Pervaiz Elahi, a former Chief Minister of Punjab and a heavyweight in Pakistani politics.
 However, despite their relationship, Elahi rejected his appointment as caretaker Chief Minister of Punjab, stating that he would approach the Supreme Court regarding the Election Commission's decision to appoint him to this position.
-Naqvi is also reported to have close ties with Asif Ali Zardari.
+He is reported to have close ties with president Asif Ali Zardari.

-In May 2024, his wife's name surfaced in a data leak disclosing her ownership of properties in Dubai.
+In May 2024, his wife's name surfaced in a data leak disclosing her ownership of properties in Dubai (Dubai Leaks).